William Penn: Religious conversion

-Penn in Ireland (1669–1670)
+Ireland (1669–1670)

 In 1669, Penn travelled to Ireland to deal with his father's estates.
 While there, he attended many meetings and stayed with leading Quaker families.
 He became a great friend of William Morris, a leading Quaker figure in Cork, and often stayed with Morris at Castle Salem near Rosscarbery.

-Penn in Germany (1671–1677)
+Germany (1671–1677)

 Between 1671 and 1677, Penn visited Germany on behalf of the Quaker faith, resulting in a German settlement in the Province of Pennsylvania that was symbolic in two ways: It was a German-speaking congregation, and it included religious dissenters.
-During the colonial era, Pennsylvania remained the heartland for various branches of Anabaptists, including Old Order Mennonites, Ephrata Cloister, Brethren, and Amish.
+During the colonial era, Pennsylvania was the heartland for various branches of Anabaptists, like the Ephrata Cloister and the Brethren, and groups that later became the Old Order Amish and the Old Order Mennonites.

 Pennsylvania quickly emerged as the home for many Lutheran refugees from Catholic provinces, such as Salzburg, and for German Catholics, who were facing discrimination in their home country.

 In Philadelphia, Francis Daniel Pastorius negotiated the purchase of 15,000 acres (61 km^{2}) from his friend William Penn, the proprietor of the province of Pennsylvania, and laid out the settlement of what is the present-day Germantown section of Philadelphia.
 In 1764, the German Society of Pennsylvania was established, which still functions to this day from its headquarters in Philadelphia.